 Small signal modeling of transistors.
-Basic architecture and functionality of linear amplifiers including transistor biasing circuits, current sources, differential amplifer, common emitter amplifier, common source amplifier, emitter follower, and source follower.
-Operational amplifier operating principles, circuit design, and applications.
+Basic architecture and functionality of linear amplifiers including transistor biasing circuits, current sources, differential amplifier, common emitter amplifier, common source amplifier, emitter follower, source follower, common base amplifier, and common gale amplifier.
 Frequency response of single stage and multistage amplifiers.
-Feedback systems and stability analysis of amplifiers.

 Required for all EE majors

-This course requires 2204 and 2704 as prerequisites and 3274 as corequisite.
-The material in 3204 is based on the properties of semiconductor devices taught in 2204 for electronic circuit design and analysis and requires the knowledge of Laplace transform as taught in 2704 for frequency domain analysis.
+This course requires 2204 Electronics and 2704 Signals and Systems as prerequisites and 3274 Electronics Circuits Lab II as co-requisite.
+A grade of C- or better is needed to make sure students have the required level of skills and background to take 3204.
+The material in 3204 is based on the properties of semiconductor devices taught in 2204 for electronic circuit design and analysis and requires the knowledge of Laplace transform as taught in 2y704 for frequency domain analysis.
 The content of this course is reinforced experimentally in 3274.

 specify the small signal equivalent model of transistors